 Stoos Ridge Hike: Description & Photos

 Just as the name suggests, Klingenstock – Fronalpstock hike follows the mountain ridge.
 If you are afraid of heights, this trail might not be a good idea.
-It’s not that narrow that it would be dangerous, but some sections might make your head spin…
+It’s not so narrow that it would be dangerous, but some sections might make your head spin…

 The steepest fall-off and the narrowest part is actually at the very beginning – close to Klingenstock.
 But the scenery is also really impressive here.
 So don’t rush to start the hike just yet – take the time to look around and simply enjoy the views.